ddnexus/pagy/docs/extras/limit.md

 It returns an empty string if the `:limit_extra` is `false`.

-The method accepts also a few optional keyword arguments variables:
+The method accepts also a few optional keyword arguments options:

 - `:id` which adds the `id` HTML attribute to the `nav` tag
 - `:item_name` an already pluralized string that will be used in place of the default `item/items`